YIO-Remote/remote-os/README.md

     mkdir -p $SRC_DIR
     cd $SRC_DIR
     git clone https://github.com/YIO-Remote/remote-os.git

-    # build full toolchain without YIO remote SD card image
+Build full cross compiler toolchain with YIO remote SD card image:

-    make SKIP_BUILD_IMAGE=y
+    make

-This will take at least an hour or much longer on a slower system.
+This will take at least one hour or much longer on a slower system.
 The `make` command will automatically initialize the buildroot Git submodule (`git submodule init && git submodule update`).

-#### Build SD Card Image

-The SD card image build requires at least a YIO remote configuration file in `./rpi0/boot/config.json`.
-The latest version can be found in the [remote-software](https://github.com/YIO-Remote/remote-software) repository.
-Furthermore all application binaries and resources have to be put in the appropriate sub-folders of `./overlay/opt/yio/`.
-These are:

-- `app`: the remote-software binary and resources (fonts, icons, images, json schemas)
-- `app-plugins`: the integration plugins
-- `web-configurator`: the web-configurator project

-See [build script in the Docker image](docker/yio-image/scripts/yio.sh) for a quick and dirty approach until each component will be properly released.

-Once all resources are in place the build is a simple command:

-    cd $SRC_DIR/remote-os
-    make

-Hint: redirect the `make` output log into a logfile to easy find an error during building or when using `screen` without scrollback capability:
+Hint: redirect the `make` output log into a logfile to easy find an error during building or when using `screen` without or limited scrollback capability:

     make 2>&1 | tee remote-os_build_$(date +"%Y%m%d_%H%M%S").log